puppetlabs/puppet-docs/source/puppet/5.0/modules_fundamentals.markdown

 {:.section}
 ### Templates in modules

-Any ERB or EPP template (see ["Templates"][templates] for more details) can be rendered in a manifest with the `template` function (for ERB templates which use Ruby) or the `epp` function (for EPP templates, which use the Puppet language).
-The output of the template is a string, which can be used as the content attribute of a [`file`][file] resource or as the value of a variable.
+Any ERB or EPP template (see ["Templates"][templates] for more details) can be rendered in a manifest.

+For ERB templates, which use Ruby, use the `template` function.
+For EPP templates, which use the Puppet language, use the `epp` function.
+The output of the template is a string, which can be used as the content attribute of a `file` resource or as the value of a variable.

 The `template` and `epp` functions can look up templates identified by shorthand: